 Reports coming in from countries all over the world regarding injuries related to trampolines are somewhat very grim.
-The figures vary from 2 to 8 accidents in a single day, which makes this product one of the most dangerous “toys” on the market.
+The figures vary from 2 to 8 accidents in a single day, which makes this product one of the most dangerous “toys” on the market, just as dangerous the proceedings are that follow, because there have been cases which have carried out a ludicrous $4,200,000 Wrongful Death verdict.
 According to experts, though, more than 90% of these injuries could have been avoided if only a minimum of safety requirements were met before and during the use of trampolines.
 As such, this observation by the experts changes the perception that using one will automatically spell doom for the users.
 It should be noted that there are also countless people who have jumped on trampolines for years without getting anything other than a good workout and lung-bursting laughter in return.

 A thorough and painstaking enforcing of this checklist can make the difference between rollicking times and trips to the emergency room.
 With the help of this safety checklist, people, especially children, will be able to have fun while jumping on a trampoline.